jjasghar/website/tutorials/katacoda/getting-started/setup.md

 ## Almost done

-Tekton is now running in your Katacode experimental cluster.
+Tekton is now running in your Katacoda experimental cluster.
 To help the installation run smoothly in this special environment, a few extra steps are required: